nanoc/nanoc.app/content/docs/reference/rules.md

       # (compilation code here)
     end

-The argument for the `#compile` command is exactly the same as the argument for `#route`; see above for details.
+The argument for the [`#compile`](/docs/api/Nanoc/CompilerDSL.html#compile-instance_method)  is exactly the same as the argument for `#route`; see the [routing rules](#routing-rules) section above for details.

-Just like with routing rules, a `:rep` argument can be passed to the `#compile` call.
-This indicates the name of the representation this rule should apply to.
-This is `:default` by default, which means compilation rules apply to the default representation unless specified otherwise.

 The code block should execute the necessary actions for compiling the item.
+The return value of the block is ignored.
+There are three kinds actions that can be performed:

+* **filter** items, transforming their content
+* **layout** items, placing their content inside a layout
+* **snapshot** items, remembering their content at that point in time for reuse

-It does not have to return anything.
+The code block does not need to execute anything.
+An empy `#compile` block will not execute anything.

-In the code block, you have access to `@rep`, which is the item representation that is currently being processed, and `@item`, which is an alias for `@rep.item`.

-A compilation action can either be a filter action, a layout action, or a snapshot action.

-To filter an item representation, call `#filter` pass the name of the filter as argument, along with any other filter arguments.
-For example, the following will call the `:erb` filter on the current item representation:

-    #!ruby
-    filter :erb

-Additional parameters can be given to invocations of `#filter`.
-This is used by some filters, such as the Haml one (`:haml`), to alter filter behaviour in one way or another.
-For example, the following invokes the `:haml` filter with an additional parameter:

-    #!ruby
-    filter :haml, :format => :html5

-To lay out an item representation, call `#layout` and pass the layout identifier as argument.
-For example, the following will lay out the item representation using the `/default/` layout:

-    #!ruby
-    layout 'default'

-You can run multiple filters and layouts sequentially, like this:

-    #!ruby
-    filter :erb
-    filter :kramdown
-    layout 'default'
-    filter :rubypants

-To take a snapshot of an item representation, call `#snapshot` and pass the snapshot name as argument.
-For example, the following will create a `:foo` snapshot of the item representation that can later be referred to:

-    #!ruby
-    snapshot :foo

-You’ll usually call `#filter`, `#layout` and `#snapshot` without explicit receiver, but you can also call them on the `@rep` object if you want.
-The following actions are equivalent:

-    #!ruby
-    filter :erb
-    @rep.filter :erb

-    layout 'default'
-    @rep.layout 'default'

-    snapshot :foo
-    @rep.snapshot :foo

 **Example #1**: The following rule will not perform any actions, i.e. the item will not be filtered nor laid out: